A topic from the subject of Electrolysis in Chemistry.

 Types of Experiments

-• The effect of surface area on the rate of electrolysis
+• The effect of electrode surface area (larger surface area generally increases the rate).

-• The effect of concentration on the rate of electrolysis
+• The effect of electrolyte concentration (higher concentration generally increases the rate).

 Data Analysis